etuyishimire/Publications/README.md

  **[c19]** Philbert Norimana, Didaciene Mukanyirigira, Emmanuel Tuyishimire.
 Improving Voronoi scoping with Ant Colony Optimization Algorithm for efficient energy consumption in Multi-hop Wireless Sensor Network of Tin Mining tunnel.
 In 13th International Conference on Software and Computer Applications (ICSCA 2024) [in press]

   **[c18]** [Emmanuel Tuyishimire.
 A Formal Specification of a Data Model for Malaria Surveillance in the Developing World.
 2024 International Congress on
 Information and Communication Technology.
 ICICT 2024.
-USA](https://arxiv.org/abs/2404.17859) [Accepted]
+USA](https://arxiv.org/abs/2404.17859) [Accepted but archived due to funding issue]

  **[c17]** Alain Destin Nishimwe Karasira, Carine Pierrette Mukamakuza, and Emmanuel Tuyishimire.
 The Use of YOLOv5 as a Malaria Detection Model for the Developing World.
 2024 International Congress on
 Information and Communication Technology.
 ICICT 2024.
 USA [Accepted]